knoxa/knoxa.github.io/text/index.md

 preferred label for the entity.
 I can take the same approach, choosing preferred labels that are unique and considering mentions to be alternate labels that map to these preferred labels.
 A key assumption with this strategy is that preferred names are globally unique.
-With care and attention they can be, but I'm not necessarily going to be that careful - particularly in the early "sensemaking" phase of exploring a corpus; where I'm not choosing the preferred name myself, but choosing the longest or most complete name from the text as the preferred name.
+With care and attention they can be, but I'm not necessarily going to be that careful - particularly in the early "sensemaking" phase of exploring a corpus, where I'm not choosing the preferred name myself, but choosing the longest or most complete name from the text as the preferred name.

-Another possible source of error is giving the same entity two different preferred names.
-This is very likely to happen when making the preferred name the
-"best name in the document" when sensemaking.